smcheema/SAT-sort/README.md

 # SAT-sort
-Playing around with SAT encodings using OR-tools.
+Playing around with SAT encodings.

-Maven project build using on OR-tools, JUnit, and Java 11.
+Maven project built on OR-tools, JUnit, and Java 11.

 OR-tools set-up : https://developers.google.com/optimization/install

-Bare-bones sorting algorithm that encodes (OR-tools does the heavy lifting really) an array, passes it into a CP-SAT solver, and returns a sorted array after decoding the SAT solver response.
+Currently contains a bare-bones sorting algorithm that encodes (OR-tools does the heavy lifting really) a sorting problem on an array, passes it into a CP-SAT solver, and returns a sorted array after decoding the SAT solver's response.